 Apple, Samsung, and Google specialize in mass consumer products.
 The smartwatch is not a great product because it does not replace the phone.
 That same can be said of Apple Pay.
 It has not replaced the credit card.
 Also, not everyone wears a watch, while most everyone uses a smartphone.
 This is another problem faced by large companies that have failed to build an adequate ecosystem and a monetization model for smartwatch developers.
 With development not being financially viable, developers will stop creating for it and instead focus on creating for apps for TV, etc. This will open a new source of revenue for publishers, leading to better content and a better advertising platform that makes it a win-win for everyone.

 Messaging has tapped out, so entering this market is too complicated these days.
 The focus now should be on developing message extensions, where we can take advantage of the billions of people already connected on them.

 We are already seeing specific developments for iMessage from Apple and Facebook Messenger.
 Instead of opening an application such as Skype separately, users will use a face-to-face extension within the messaging application with which they are already familiar.

 This will be the year in which businesses such as agencies will be able to safely, quickly, and effectively monetize applications.

 Extensions will not stop there, however.
-They will be used for everything, including some tools we are already used to seeing in our email, such as calendar invitations, unread text markings, current status, and functions that will be carried out within our specific message groups.
+They will be used for everything, including some tools we are already used to seeing in our email.
+They include calendar invitations, unread text markings, current status, and functions that will be carried out within our specific message groups.
 Bots and AI were launched in 2016, but they still do not work very well.
 In 2017, we will see strong breakthroughs in bot intelligence and more implementations in our everyday technology.
-Many of today's most promising video messaging and walkie-talkie apps will soon find themselves competing against and potentially missing out on a well-implemented app extension.
+Many of today’s most promising video messaging and walkie-talkie apps will soon find themselves competing against and potentially missing out on a well-implemented app extension.

 However, bot technology will see its strongest boom in late 2017.